 Southern Wisconsin Peer Support Team (SWIPST)

 SWIPST is a certified peer support team comprised of telecommunicators and supervisors at WCC and Dane County Public Safety Communications in addition to a clinical liaison who support a confidential assistance program for all employees.
 The individuals make-up an advisory group, team coordinators, peer supports, and a Professional Resource Group.
 The overall goals of the team are to educate, empower, mitigate crisis, facilitate resource connection, and practice confidentiality.
 Members of SWIPST possess superior communication and interpersonal skills, and attend the following trainings: Survive and Thrive Comprehensive Stress Resilience, The Power of Peer Support – Introductory Course, and 911 Certified Peer Support.

 Critical Incident Stress Debrief Team (CISD)

-A group of telecommunicators specially trained in an intervention protocol developed specifically for dealing with traumatic events.
-It is a formal, highly structured and professionally recognized process for helping those involved in a critical incident.
+This group consists of active and retired law enforcement, fire, medical, and dispatch personnel who are certified through International Critical Incident Stress Foundation, Inc. It is a formal, highly structured and professionally recognized process for helping those involved in a critical incident.
 The intent is for those involved to: share their experiences, vent emotions, learn about stress reactions and symptoms, and be given referral information for further help if required.
 It is a confidential, voluntary and educative process, which is sometimes called 'Psychological First Aid'.